Jhynjhiruu/KoopaShell/README.md

 `setath myVariable %vaNumber - 4`

 Sets the variable with the name `myVariable` to the 2nd argument subtract the 4th argument. +, * and / are also supported.

+##### def:
+`def myFunction 0 print test`

+Defines a function with the name `myFunction` evals starting from index 3 when called.
+Replacing 0 (or blank) with a number will automatically call the function that many times per second.

 ### Important keys (by ID):
 127 ('delete' key) - backspace